markpackham/Java_Game_WithYouWithMe/README.md

 8) Create a territory of type farmland.

 9) Create a set of farmers (0-10).

-10)  Assign the farmers to stables, silos &
+10) Assign the farmers to barns, silos & stables (you can skip these).

+11) A report of the farmland is generated.

 * All buildings have a name, a year built, numbers of windows, doors alongside 1 unique attribute.
 * Often the unique attribute is selected from a list of attributes at random.
 * Eg a random number is chosen or the current day of the week or number if the month impacts the result.
 * So if you have a farm stable created on a Monday it will have 5 horses while if you made it on Sunday it will have 11.

-9) You can type 'exit', 'quit' or 'q' at the end of the process to exit the program.
+12) You can type 'exit', 'quit' or 'q' at the end of the process to exit the program.

 ## Unfinished Aspects / Future Scope ##